 Maintain a positive work atmosphere by acting and communicating in a manner so that you get along with customers, clients, co-workers and management.

-Identify opportunities for improvement while creating and implementing viable solutions
+Identify opportunities for improvement while creating and implementing viable solutions.

 Actively follow Time Management Systems’ policies and procedures.